-1,000 Steps Beach#4 in Best Things To Do in Bonaire
+1000 Steps#6 in Best Things To Do in Bonaire

-Located just north of Kralendijk on the island's west coast, 1,000 Steps Beach boasts pristine azure waters and an impressive, multihued display of coral, sponges, and fish.
-Though it's a popular diving spot for locals and tourists, 1,000 Steps doesn't cater to the landlubber set.
-The beach is rough with a narrow strip of sand, and cacti shrubs dot the shoreline—not ideal conditions for sunbathing.
-But even if you don't plan on sunbathing (and be sure to bring water shoes).
+Located just north of Kralendijk on the island's west coast, the beach at 1000 Steps boasts pristine azure waters and an impressive, multihued display of coral, sponges, turtles and fish.
+Though it's a popular diving and snorkeling spot for locals and tourists alike, 1000 Steps doesn't cater to the landlubber set.
+The beach is rough with a narrow strip of sand and cacti shrubs dotting the shoreline, so don't plan on sunbathing (and be sure to bring water shoes).

 More Best Things To Do in Bonaire